sabababluani/nest-agent/README.md

-# 🎬 Nest.js Movie Assistant with LLM Integration
+# 🎬 Nest.js Assistant with LLM Integration

 A Nest.js backend that uses LLMs to generate movie prompts, search movies, manage a watchlist, and organize data with filesystem control.